 Congratulations to Matthew Mulqueen, who has been named a shareholder in the Memphis, Tenn., office of the law firm Baker Donelson.
 Matt maintains an active pro bono practice and has handled many immigration matters, including representing refugee children seeking protected status and permanent residence through the Special Immigrant Juvenile process.
 In 2016, he received a pro bono award from Baker Donelson for his service.

-Joseph McElligott is the director of business development for Guggenheim Investment Advisors, LLC.
-He was elected to be the vice-chair of the Wesleyan University Alumni Association and is a part of the Binswanger Prize Committee.
+Joseph McElligott is a director of business development at Guggenheim Investment Advisors, LLC.
+He has been elected the vice chair of the Wesleyan University Alumni Association and Wesleyan’s Binswanger Prize Committee.

 Calvin Cato | email@example.com